Recent Legal Update

 Short Answer

 In North Carolina, a buyout usually starts as a practical negotiation among co-owners: confirm who owns what, propose a valuation method, and set clear terms for timing, costs, and deed transfer.
-A “fair price” is typically based on the property’s fair market value (often supported by an appraisal or broker price opinion), multiplied by the selling heir’s fractional ownership interest, with adjustments sometimes made for agreed credits (like taxes, insurance, or necessary repairs).
+A “fair price” is typically based on the property’s fair market value (often supported by an appraisal or broker price opinion), multiplied by the selling heir’s fractional ownership interest, with adjustments sometimes made for agreed credits (like taxes, insurance, necessary repairs, or other carrying costs).
 If the heirs cannot agree, a partition case in Superior Court can create a structured process that may lead to either a physical division or a court-ordered sale.

 Understanding the Problem